stm32duino/wiki_contrib/Libraries.md

 Herafter, a non exhaustive list of libraries compatible with the [STM32](https://github.com/stm32duino/Arduino_Core_STM32) core.

-Currently, libraries that come with the Arduino IDE should work (could required some pins update in the sketch)
+Currently, libraries that come with the Arduino IDE should work (could required some pins update in the sketch).

+All those using SPI, I2C should be fully compatible.

 [[/img/Warning-icon.png|alt="Warning"]] _Arduino boards provide ICSP connector used by several Arduino shield for SPI signal: MISO/MOSI/SCK.
 STM32 boards do not have this ICSP connector, so this requires to manually wire those SPI signal on the desire pin (mainly: D11 to D13)_